 a.
 Freedom of use as the default rule and b.
 Limitations on freedom of use.
 Initiatives to ensure general accessibility of public data have been discussed at a European policy level for over two decades (see COM(1998) 585 final and Public Sector Information (PSI) Directive 2003/98/EC).
 The underlying rationale is that government data is an untapped resource for innovative products and services that has been produced with public money.
 Therefore, the data should be publicly available and used for the benefit of society.
-With the Open Data Directive (Directive (EU) 2019/1024) the European legislator renewed its open data efforts and introduced new rules to facilitate the re-use of data held by the public sector.
-An additional set of provisions for the re-use of specifically protected data held by public bodies (such as personal data), which is largely excluded from the scope of the Open Data Directive, has been proposed by the European Commission in the Data Governance Act (COM(2020) 767 final).
-The notion that public data should be open by default is not only promoted by the European Union but has, for example, also been recommended by the OECD.
-To maximize the use and re-use of public data, member countries should assume openness in public sector information as a default rule wherever possible.
-Grounds for limitations of this principle may be the protection of national security interests, personal privacy or the preservation of private interests, for example where protected by copyright (OECD, Recommendation of the Council for Enhanced Access and More Effective Use of Public Sector Information, 2008).
-Similarly, in the G8 Open Data Charter, the members of the G8 declared that free access to, and subsequent re-use of, public data are of significant value to society and the economy.
-They agreed to orient their governments towards open data by default while recognizing that there are legitimate reasons, such as intellectual property and data protection law, that may restrict the sharing of data.
-Further, they agreed that data should be available free of charge in order to encourage its most widespread use and be released in open formats wherever possible, to ensure that the data is available to the widest range of users for the widest range of purposes.
+With the Open Data Directive (Directive (EU) 2019/1024), the European legislator renewed its open data efforts and introduced new rules to facilitate the reuse of data held by the public sector.
+An additional set of provisions for the reuse of specifically protected data held by public bodies (such as personal data), which is largely excluded from the scope of the Open Data Directive, can now be found in the Data Governance Act (Regulation (EU) 2022/868).
+The notion that public data should be open by default is not only promoted by the European Union but has, for example, also been recommended by the Organisation for Economic Co-operation and Development (OECD).
+To maximize the use and reuse of public data, member countries should assume openness in public sector information as a default rule wherever possible.
+Grounds for limitations of this principle may be the protection of national security interests, personal privacy, or the preservation of private interests, for example, when protected by copyright (OECD, Recommendation of the Council for Enhanced Access and More Effective Use of Public Sector Information, 2008).
+Similarly, in the G8 Open Data Charter, the members of the G8 declared that free access to, and subsequent reuse of, public data are of significant value to society and the economy.
+They agreed to orient their governments toward open data by default while recognizing that there are legitimate reasons, such as intellectual property and data protection law, that may restrict the sharing of data.
+Further, they agreed that data should be available free of charge in order to encourage its most widespread use, and be released in open formats whenever possible, to ensure that the data is available to the widest range of users for the widest range of purposes.
 In a similar vein, Principle 1 of the International Open Data Charter, a collaboration between over 100 governments and organizations, states that there should be a presumption of publication for government data and that governments should justify data that is kept closed, for example for security or data protection reasons.